Physical 100: USA

 Physical 100: USA is an upcoming American reality competition series based on the South Korean series of the same name.
 The series will feature 100 contestants competing in various challenges to win a cash prize and claim the title of the most perfect physique.

 Premise

 Similar to the original South Korean version, Physical 100: USA will pit 100 contestants from diverse athletic backgrounds against each other in a series of grueling challenges designed to test their physical prowess, strength, endurance, agility, and strategy.
 The contestants will compete to survive elimination and be the last one standing, winning a cash prize.

 Production

 Development

 On May 8, 2024, Netflix officially announced the development of an American version of its hit South Korean survival show, Physical: 100, during its upfront presentation to advertisers.
 The announcement confirmed that the series would join Netflix's expanding slate of global reality franchises.

 Casting

 Open casting calls for the series were announced concurrently with the series' development announcement.
 Netflix is seeking "incredible American athletes and physical specimens" for the show.

+Shooting

+Shooting began in late July 2026 in Toronto, Canada.